markdoc/docs/pages/docs/rendering/index.md

 Markdoc has 3 phases of rendering: `parse`, `process`, and `render`.
 Each phase operates on the output of the previous phases.

 Markdoc also includes a `validate` function, which you can run separately from the render phases to confirm the Markdoc document is valid.
+See the [validation docs](/docs/validation) for more info.

 ## Parse